sh4090/Data-Visualization/README.md

 # Data Visualization: A Story of Socioeconomic Segregation in Lyon's Public Middle Schools (2018)

+#### NOTE: These are extremely rough deductions made based on the graphs and maps alone, not a thorough quantitative analysis.

 ## Project Overview
 This project is one of my presentations for STAT6106 Communicating Data and Statistics class.